GEO-Protocol/specs-protocol/transactions/transactions.md

 <br/>
 <br/>
 # Abstract
 This specification describes transactions processing algorithm (Algorithm further in the doc) for the [GEO](https://github.com/GEO-Project) network.
-Proposed solution provides ability for up to several hundreds participants [※ 1] to achieve 100% consensus via communications through potentially unstable network, in untrusted environment and under active fraud attempts of malicious participants.
+Proposed solution provides ability for up to several hundreds participants _[※ 1]_ to achieve **100% consensus** via communications through potentially unstable network, in untrusted environment and under active fraud attempts of malicious participants.

 <br/>

+---

-※ `2 ** 16` in theory.
+* [※ 1] `2 ** 16` in theory.

 # Overview
 The objectives of this document are: